rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## Publishing Version 1.0

-Proofreading, aligning the wording, launch party on YouTube.
+(proofreading, aligning the wording, launch party on YouTube)

 Add a basic timeline with our release dates and how far we came.